Multiple myeloma: Pathophysiology

 B lymphocytes start in the bone marrow and move to the lymph nodes.
-As they progress, they mature and display different proteins on their cell surfaces.
+As they progress, they mature and display different proteins on their cell surfaces (cell surface antigens).
 When they are activated to secrete antibodies, they are known as plasma cells.

 Multiple myeloma develops in B lymphocytes after they have left the part of the lymph node known as the germinal center.
 The normal cell type most closely associated with MM cells is generally taken to be either an activated memory B cell or the precursor to plasma cells, the plasmablast.

-The immune system keeps the proliferation of B cells and the secretion of antibodies under tight control.
+The immune system keeps the proliferation of B cells and the secretion of antibodies tightly controlled.
 When chromosomes and genes are damaged, often through rearrangement, this control is lost.
 Often, a promoter gene moves (or translocates) to a chromosome, where it stimulates an antibody gene to overproduction.

 A chromosomal translocation between the immunoglobulin heavy chain gene (on chromosome 14, locus q32) and an oncogene (often 11q13, 4p16.3, 6p21, 16q23 and 20q11) is frequently observed in people with multiple myeloma.
-This mutation results in dysregulation of the oncogene which is thought to be an important initiating event in the pathogenesis of myeloma.
+This mutation causes dysregulation of the oncogene, which appears to be an important initiating event in the pathogenesis of myeloma.
 The result is a proliferation of a plasma cell clone and genomic instability that leads to further mutations and translocations.
 The chromosome 14 abnormality is observed in about 50% of all cases of myeloma.
 Deletion of (parts of) chromosome 13 is also observed in about 50% of cases.

-Production of cytokines (especially IL-6) by the plasma cells causes much of their localised damage, such as osteoporosis, and creates a microenvironment in which the malignant cells thrive.
+Production of cytokines (especially IL-6) by the plasma cells causes much of their localized damage, such as osteoporosis, and creates a microenvironment in which the malignant cells thrive.
 Angiogenesis (the generation of new blood vessels) is increased.

 The produced antibodies are deposited in various organs, leading to kidney failure, polyneuropathy, and various other myeloma-associated symptoms.

 Epigenetics

-In a study that investigated the DNA methylation profile of multiple myeloma cells and normal plasma cells, a gradual demethylation from stem cells to plasma cells was observed.
+Epigenetic modifications, as DNA methylation or histone modifications, are key to disease establishment and progression.
+In a study that investigated the DNA methylation profile of multiple myeloma cells and normal plasma cells, a gradual demethylation from stem cells to plasma cells was observed, with site-specific gain of methylation.
+Loss of methylation is associated with gene activation and gain of methylation is correlated with gene silencing.
+The dysregulated methylation pattern in multiple myeloma results in the activation of specific oncogenes and repression of specific tumor suppressor genes.
 The observed methylation pattern of CpG within intronic regions with enhancer-related chromatin marks in multiple myeloma is similar to undifferentiated precursor and stem cells.
 These results may represent a de novo epigenetic reprogramming in multiple myeloma, leading to the acquisition of a methylation pattern related to stemness.

-Other studies have identified a multiple myeloma specific gene silencing pattern associated with the polycomb repressive complex 2 (PRC2).
+Other studies have identified a multiple myeloma specific gene silencing pattern associated with abnormal histone modifications caused by dysregulation of the polycomb repressive complex 2 (PRC2).
 Increased expression of the PRC2 subunit, EZH2 have been described to be a common feature in multiple myeloma, resulting in an accumulation and redistribution of histone H3 lysine 27 trimethylation which advances with disease severity.